evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

    $\frac{2.4 + 2.08}{3 + 4}$ = 0.64 = 64%
    The new mixture is 64% alcohol
 -  Problem 2) (answered below, added to anki) Jennifer asked you to make **12 gallons** of fruit punch that contains **48% fruit juice** by mixing together Betty's Fruit Juice and Calvin's Fruit Juice.
 Betty's Fruit Juice is 38% fruit juice, while Calvin's Fruit Juice is 53% fruit juice.
 How many gallons of each are needed?
-- Problem 3) For a bill totaling $1105, a clerk received: hundreds, twenties, and ones only.
+- Problem 3) (answered below, added to anki) For a bill totaling $1105, a clerk received: hundreds, twenties, and ones only.
 There were 6 times as many 20's as 100's and 25 fewer 1's than 20's.
 How much of each type of bill was received?
+- Problem 4) (solved below, added to anki) A passenger plane left Rome and flew south.
+2 hours later, a cargo plane left from the same location and flew 80mph faster in an effort to catch up.
+After 7 hours of flying, the cargo plane caught up.
+What was the passenger plane's average rate of speed in mph?
 ### Problem 2) Mixture Problem: Solving for Fruit Punch Gallons
+-  Problem 2) (answered below, added to anki) Jennifer asked you to make **12 gallons** of fruit punch that contains **48% fruit juice** by mixing together Betty's Fruit Juice and Calvin's Fruit Juice.
+Betty's Fruit Juice is 38% fruit juice, while Calvin's Fruit Juice is 53% fruit juice.
+How many gallons of each are needed?

 **Goal:** Create 12 gallons of 48% fruit juice.
 **Mixtures:** Betty's (38% juice) and Calvin's (53% juice).